 If you’re having surgery, you may wonder if you need an echocardiogram first.
 Some people have this test to make sure it is safe for them to have surgery.

-An echocardiogram uses sound waves (ultrasound) to make a moving picture of the heart.
-It shows if your heart has a problem pumping blood.
-And it can show if you are at risk for a heart attack or heart failure.
+An echocardiogram uses sound waves (ultrasound) to take a moving picture of the heart.
+It shows if your heart has a problem pumping blood, which may put you at risk for a heart attack or heart failure.
+An echocardiogram can also show if there are problems with the valves in your heart.

 The test is a safe way to see how well your heart is working.
 If your doctor thinks you might have heart disease, the test can be a good idea.
 But often the test is not needed.
 Here’s why:

-The test usually isn’t necessary if you don’t have symptoms.
+The test usually isn’t necessary if you don’t have symptoms or signs of heart disease.

 You usually don’t need the test if you haven’t had heart disease and you don’t have symptoms.
 An echocardiogram probably won’t find a problem that would affect your surgery.